lightbits/TTK4145/project/readme.md

 Todo
 ----

+* Hide some implementation details?
+For example in driver, only expose methods that work on the Order struct, etc.

 * Design issues
     - How do we handle case when backup loses connection to primary, but other clients remain connected to primary (which gives two primaries)?